kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 token_scopes             [https://www.googleapis.com/auth/cloud-platform]
 ```

-If we delete the GCPRole, then respective role will be deleted from the Vault.
+If we delete the GCPRole, then the respective role will be deleted from the Vault.

 ```console
 $ kubectl delete -f examples/guides/secret-engins/gcp/gcpRole.yaml